Over the past year, mortgage rates have been relatively steady near their all-time lows.

-When the rate is close to resetting, you can refinance again, sell, pay it off, etc.
+When the rate is close to resetting, you can refinance again, sell the property, pay it off, etc.

 Yes, there’s risk here, but it’s one option to at least consider.

-- Many borrowers obtain just one quote, which sounds cliché but is true
+- Many borrowers obtain just one quote, which sounds cliché but is sadly true

-- Put in a little more time and maybe you’ll save a lot more money
+- Put in a little more time and you’ll increase your chances of saving money on your mortgage

-Just about every lender offered a rock bottom mortgage rate in early November, so you couldn’t really go wrong.
-But with rates on the move, you have to pay a lot more attention to what’s going on and shop accordingly.
+At the moment, you can’t really go wrong (to some extent).
+But if rates worsen, you better pay a lot more attention to what’s going on and shop accordingly.

 Some may have increased rates more than necessary out of an abundance of caution, while others may still be offering aggressive pricing to bring in customers and stay competitive.